robot-descriptions/robot_descriptions.py/README.md

 ### Loaders

-This wrapper also provides one-stop shop `load_robot_description` functions for the following robotics software:
+One-stop shop `load_robot_description` functions are also available for the following robotics software:

 | Software  | Loader                                 |
 |-----------|----------------------------------------|